SwiftisLife/MapSearchBar/README.md

 # MapSearchBar
-MapKit with search bar integrated
+MapKit with search bar integrated and GPS capabilities.